tanvir-ferdousi/tanvir-ferdousi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a computer science researcher and a software engineer.
-I work at the intersection of AI/Machine Learning, high performance computing, big data analytics, and network science.
+I am a computer science researcher and software engineer.
+I currently work with [Akkodis, Inc.](https://www.akkodis.com/) and contribute to [General Motors (GM) R&D](https://www.gm.com/research) as a research engineer in computer vision and networking.

-I work as a postdoctoral [research associate](https://biocomplexity.virginia.edu/person/tanvir-ferdousi) at the Network Systems Science and Advanced Computing Division of the UVA Biocomplexity Institute.
-As a postdoc, I am engaged in multiple projects, including CINES and AgAID.
-As a part of the [CINES](https://biocomplexity.virginia.edu/project/cines-cyberinfrastructure-network-engineering-and-science) initiative, I work with the team to develop large-scale graph analytics tools, optimize performance, and deploy them in a software-as-a-service (SaaS) [platform](https://net.science/).
-As a part of the [AgAID](https://agaid.org/) project, I collaborate with researchers from agro, hydro, and environmental systems domains to bring artificial intelligence (AI) based solutions for improving water management, allocation, and more.
+I earned my Ph.D. in Electrical and Computer Engineering from Kansas State University in 2021, advised by [Dr. Caterina Scoglio](https://ece.k-state.edu/about/people/faculty/scoglio/).
+My [dissertation](https://krex.k-state.edu/handle/2097/41449) focused on computational epidemiology.
+After graduation, I worked as a postdoc at the [University of Virginia Biocomplexity Institute](https://biocomplexity.virginia.edu/), contributing to projects such as [CINES](https://biocomplexity.virginia.edu/project/cines-cyberinfrastructure-network-engineering-and-science) and [AgAID](https://agaid.org/).

-I graduated with a Ph.D. in Electrical and Computer Engineering from Kansas State University in 2021, where [Dr. Caterina Scoglio](https://ece.k-state.edu/about/people/faculty/scoglio/) supervised me.
-My [dissertation](https://krex.k-state.edu/handle/2097/41449) contributed to improving tools and data management for computational epidemiology.
-Before graduate school, I was a software engineer at [Samsung R&D Institute Bangladesh](https://research.samsung.com/srbd) for 3.5 years.
-I have managed a team of developers, built network connectivity and IoT applications, and performed software quality assurance.
-I received my bachelor's degree in Electrical and Electronic Engineering from Bangladesh University of Engineering and Technology (BUET) in 2013.
+Before grad school, I spent several years at [Samsung R&D Institute Bangladesh](https://research.samsung.com/srbd), where I led development teams and worked on network connectivity, IoT applications, and software QA.
+I received my bachelor’s degree in Electrical and Electronic Engineering from [BUET](https://www.buet.ac.bd/) in 2013.